JerryLead/SparkInternals/EnglishVersion/2-JobLogicalPlan.md

 	-	for each partition, every record is assigned a key which is an increasing number.
 	-	hash(key) leads to a uniform records distribution on all different partitions.

 	In the second example, every record in `RDD a` is combined with a increasing key (on the left side of the pair).
 The key of the first record in each partition is equal to `(new Random(index)).nextInt(numPartitions)`, where `index` is the index of the partition and `numPartitions` is the # of partitions in `CoalescedRDD`.
 The following keys increase by 1.
-After shuffle, the records in `ShffledRDD` are uniformly distributed.
+After shuffle, the records in `ShuffledRDD` are uniformly distributed.
 The relationship between `ShuffledRDD` and `CoalescedRDD` is defined a complicated algorithm.
 In the end, keys are removed (`MappedRDD`).

 **10) repartition(numPartitions)**